Acha Septriasa: Style

-Septriasa is known for portraying girl next door type characters in her films.
+Acha Septriasa is known for portraying girl next door type characters in her films.
 As such, she mostly prefers to keep her hair light brown or chestnut.

 Personal life

-Acha formerly dated her Heart and Love is Cinta co-star, Irwansyah; they broke up in 2008.
+Acha Septriasa formerly dated her Heart and Love is Cinta co-star, Irwansyah; they broke up in 2008.
 Her friends circle are mostly male.

-Septriasa enjoys playing sports and travelling.
+Acha Septriasa enjoys playing sports and travelling.
 She started learning to swim at the age of one, then took up football in junior high school and on the contrary, she became the basketball team captain in high school.
 She also enjoys cycling and regularly plays futsal with her friends.
 She uses long holidays to travel, and often travels abroad.

-Acha married Vicky Kharisma on 11 December 2016 in Jakarta.
+Acha Septriasa married Vicky Kharisma on 11 December 2016 in Jakarta.
 The couple met during their higher studies in Malaysia.
+The couple divorced on 19 May 2025.